 The most telling and disturbing demonstration that Jehovah’s Witnesses don’t trust women is the testimony of the second victim of child sexual abuse, who told how she and her mother testified that her father had molested her and all three of her sisters.
 Yet, despite the testimony of these women (note that the daughter was in her late teens by the time she told elders this, not a child), their words were dismissed by the elders.

 Jehovah’s Witnesses say that they need two witnesses to establish child sexual abuse, and they had those two witnesses in this case, yet they were dismissed.
 The elders stated that the man said he was guilty, but that he often lied, so they couldn’t determine if the sexual abuse happened based on his words; however, the words of the women were not good enough for them either, apparently.

 Women can’t fly planes

-One aspect of the inquiry was to make the point that women are not part of the investigative process when it comes to child molestation, and how difficult this can make it for female victims.
-The chairperson asked governing body member Jackson about women’s involvement, and he emphasized that women cannot be elders because “a plane cannot have two pilots.”
+One aspect of the Inquiry was to question why women are not part of the investigative process of Jehovah’s Witnesses when it comes to child molestation, and it was emphasized how difficult this can make it for female victims.
+The chairperson asked governing body member Geoffrey Jackson about women’s involvement, and he emphasized that women cannot be elders because “a plane cannot have two pilots.”

 Unless they’re “worldly” women

-While women are apparently regarded as being untrustworthy and not able to assist or be part of any investigative process within the congregation of Jehovah’s Witnesses, what is interesting is that women were used as legal counsel and as an expert witness for the JWs.
-The Witnesses called on Dr. Monica Applewhite to provide “expert” testimony about their education of congregation members on matters of sexual abuse of children; there were also women who assisted or acted as legal counsel for JWs.
+While women are apparently regarded as being untrustworthy and not able to assist or be part of any investigative process within the congregation of Jehovah’s Witnesses, what is interesting is that women were used as legal counsel, and as an expert witness for the religion.
+Jehovah’s Witnesses called on Dr. Monica Applewhite to provide “expert” testimony about the religion’s education of congregation members on matters of sexual abuse of children; there were also women who assisted or acted as legal counsel for the JWs.